pzaffino/SlicerArduinoController/docs/examples.md

 ```

-The Python code to be written into the Slicer shell is the following:
-(set the proper transformation ID according to the specific Slicer scene)
+The code to be written into the Python shell embedded in Slicer is the following (set the proper transformation node ID according to the specific Slicer scene):

 ```python
 class ExternalTransformationController():